High Dimensional Logistic Regression Under Network Dependence: Introduction

 Next, we study the effect of dependence on estimating the regression parameters $\bm \theta$.
 Specifically, we want to understand how the presence of dependence through the underlying network structure effects the rate of estimation of the high-dimensional regression coefficient under sparsity constraints.
 While there have been several recent attempts to understand the implications of dependence in high-dimensional inference, most of them have focused on Gaussian models.
-Going beyond Gaussian models Mukherjee, Mukherjee, and Yuan \cite{rm_sm} and Deb et al. \cite{isingsignal} considered the problem of testing the global null (that is, $\bh = \bm 0$) against sparse alternatives in a special case of model \eqref{eq:logisticmodel} (where $d=N$ and the design matrix $\bm Z= \bm I_N$ is the identity).
-However, to the best of our knowledge the effect of dependence on parameter estimation in Ising models with covariates has not been explored before.
-Here, we show that the PMPL estimate for $\bh$ in model \eqref{eq:logisticmodel}, given a dependence strength $\beta \geq 0$ and the sparsity constraint $\norm{\bh}_0 = s$, attains the classical $O({\sqrt{s\log d/N}})$ rate, \textit{despite the presence of dependence}, in the entire high-dimensional regime (where $d$ can be much larger than $N$) and also recovers the correct dependence on the sparsity $s$ (see Theorem \ref{thm:stheta}).
+Going beyond Gaussian models, \citet*{rm_sm} and \citet{isingsignal} considered the problem of testing the global null hypothesis (that is, $\bh = \bm 0$) against sparse alternatives in a special case of model \eqref{eq:logisticmodel} (where $d=N$ and the design matrix $\bm Z= \bm I_N$ is the identity).
+However, to the best of our knowledge, the effect of dependence on parameter estimation in Ising models with covariates has not been explored before.
+In the sequel, we establish that the PMPL estimate for $\bh$ in model \eqref{eq:logisticmodel}, given a dependence strength $\beta$ and the sparsity constraint $\norm{\bh}_0 = s$, attains the classical $O({\sqrt{s\log d/N}})$ rate, \textit{despite the presence of dependence}, in the entire high-dimensional regime (where $d$ can be much larger than $N$) and also recovers the correct dependence on the sparsity $s$ (see Theorem \ref{thm:stheta}).
 As a consequence, we establish that the PMPL estimate is $O(1/\sqrt N)$-consistent (up to logarithmic factors) for the model \eqref{eq:logisticmodel} in various natural sparse graph ensembles, such as Erd\H os-R\'enyi random graphs and inhomogeneous random graphs that include the popular stochastic block model (Theorem \ref{thm:sparse} and Corollary \ref{inh}).
-We also develop a proximal gradient algorithm for efficiently computing the PMPL estimate and evaluate its performance in numerical experiments for Erd\H os-R\'enyi random graphs and stochastic block models (Section \ref{sec:computationandexperiments}).
+We also develop a proximal gradient algorithm for efficiently computing the PMPL estimate and evaluate its performance in numerical experiments for Erd\H os-R\'enyi random graphs, inhomogeneous random graph models, such as the stochastic block model and the $\beta$-model, and the preferential attachment model (Section \ref{sec:computationandexperiments}).
+Finally, in Section \ref{sec:st}, we illustrate the effectiveness of the proposed model in selecting relevant genes for clustering spatial gene expression data.